oroinc/documentation/commerce/dev_guide/integration/index.rst

 At the same time, it **must** ignore any media type parameters received in the **Content-Type** header of the response.

 Example.
-Ignore media type in response
+Ignore Media Type in Response
 """"""""""""""""""""""""""""""""""""""
 **Request**